 - Situation: You’re developing a daily writing practice but wrestling with excuses and resistance.

 - TIMER: Set a timer with a short time limit.
 Close ALL electronic distractions.
 Sit and write.
 Apply this use of the timer to ANY task you’re procrastinating.

 - Situation: You’ve got significant grading awaiting you.

 - TIMER: Tackle rather than delay the grading with classic Pomodoro timed sessions—25 minutes of timed, focused work followed by a 5-minute break, repeat taking a longer break after 4 sessions.
 Of course, you can modify the number of sessions and the timed minutes to work.

 - Situation: Your week is filled with meetings, classes, and other commitments that usually sabotage work time on long-term research projects.

-- TIMER: Instead of doing nothing keep that long-term project alive and percolating in your consciousness.
-Set a timer every day, for at least 30 minutes, and complete task related to the long-term project.
+- TIMER: Instead of doing nothing, keep that long-term project alive and percolating in your consciousness.
+Set a timer every day, for at least 30 minutes, and complete a task related to the long-term project.
 This time can also create a needed respite from the high priority weekly tasks.

 Types of Timers:

 - Easiest—phone.
 While this ubiquitous companion comes with other distractions, it’s readily available for most people.

 - Simplest—stand-alone timer (egg timer for example).
 These have no other distractions but you might not always have it handy.
 You can add elegance and engage your senses with beautiful stand-alone timers, such as hourglass timers with smooth glass and colorful sand.